krishnavenib22/PricingSkill/README.md

 # PricingSkill
-A Pricing Skill for Amazon Echo
+A Pricing Skill for Amazon Alexa using Ec2 and Lamda function